Madushansuriyabandara/Smart_Medibox/README.md

    - Update the Node-RED flow with the correct IP address and port if necessary.

 4. **Run the Dashboard**:
-   - Access the Node-RED dashboard via your browser (usually at `http://localhost:1880/ui`).
+   - Access the Node-RED dashboard via your browser.
    - Monitor and control the Medibox from the dashboard.

 ## How to Use